MeltwaterArchive/datasift-php/README.md

 ?>
 ```

 See the DataSift documentation for full details of the data contained within each interaction.
-For example, here is an example tweet: http://dev.datasift.com/docs/targets/twitter/twitter-output-format
+See this page on our developer site for an example tweet: http://dev.datasift.com/docs/targets/twitter/twitter-output-format

 Requirements